mistralai/platform-docs-public/docs/guides/06-model-selection.md

 This function uses nested loops to generate all possible combinations of segments of lengths `a`, `b`, and `c`, respectively.
 For each combination, it checks if the total length of the segments is equal to `n`, and if so, it updates the maximum number of segments found so far.
 The function returns the maximum number of segments that can be formed from `n`.
 ```

-Here is another example of Mistral-large writing a function for computing square roots using the babylonian method.
+Here is another example of Mistral Large writing a function for computing square roots using the babylonian method.

 Prompt
 ```